- Organizer: A/P/A Institute at NYU

 - Address: Screen Room, 255 Sullivan Street (at West 4th Street) NY

-A screening of Naeem Mohaiemen’s United Red Army (70 min, 2012), based on tapes of the 1977 negotiations between the Japanese hijacker of JAL 472 and the control tower in Bangladesh, along with a selection of films from the Afghan Films archive that document the early Communist period, 1978-79 (approximately 20 minutes).
-Followed by a discussion of excavations in the archives of Asian radicalism with Naeem Mohaiemen, Mariam Ghani, Chitra Ganesh, Zohra Saed, and Alix Rule.
+A screening of Naeem Mohaiemen’s United Red Army (70 min, 2012), based on tapes of the 1977 negotiations between a JAL 472 hijacker and the control tower at Dhaka, along with a selection of films from the Afghan Films archive that document the early Communist period, 1978-79 (approximately 20 minutes).
+Followed by a discussion of excavations in the archives of Asian radicalism with Naeem Mohaiemen, Mariam Ghani, Chitra Ganesh, and Zohra Saed.

 Co-sponsored by the NYU Hagop Kevorkian Center for Near Eastern Studies, Alwan for the Arts, and 3rd i NY South Asian Film Collective.

 RSVP using the form below.
 Reservations are also accepted via phone (212.992.9653).

 United Red Army (The Young Man Was, Part 1)